-2019 sees the release of Shez's highly anticipated new album Journey to Shambhala.
+2019 saw the release of Shez's highly anticipated album Journey to Shambhala.
 Journey to Shambhala is inspired by Raja’s self-composed tale of a young man who embarks on an adventure to discover the mystical city of Shambhala.
-He has a wild experience of excitement, danger, friendships, love and deceit - told through a musical voyage of soundscapes from exhilarating Indojazzfunk to enchanting ballads.
+He has a wild experience of excitement, danger, friendships, love and deceit - told through a musical voyage of soundscapes from exhilarating jazz-funk to enchanting ballads.
 The search for happiness is something we can all relate to and this concept album holds the message that, as in life, the journey often holds as much wonder as the destination.
 The CD includes a story booklet that reveals how each scene inspired the compositions on the album.

 Shez regularly collaborates with stars of the British and international jazz world.
 Stellar line-ups on his albums and live shows also include John Etheridge, Dennis Rollins, Denys Baptiste, Oren Marshall and Arun Ghosh.